changking/riak_core/docs/ring_claim.md

 Evaluating the Claim v2 algorithm reveals the following weaknesses:

-- Property-based testing doesn't correctly test the safety clusters formed through cluster plans;
+- Property-based testing doesn't correctly test the safety of clusters formed through cluster plans, and a [simple modification](https://github.com/basho/riak_core/compare/develop...russelldb:rdb/claim-eqc-borked) to the property test demonstrates this;

 - The algorithm (and the test) don't check correctly for a truly even distribution of vnodes across nodes;